-Here below are the activities enjoyed by a bright young ‘not quite five years old’ beginner student during her first lesson this week – a step by step journey from the start to the finish of our day one musical adventure together.
+These are the activities enjoyed by a bright young ‘not quite five years old’ beginner student during her first lesson – a step by step journey from the start to the finish of our day one musical adventure together.

-On arrival I had Miss E sit at the upright piano and told her that this is where all of my students begin each lesson.
+On arrival I had Miss E sit at the upright piano.
 After adjusting the seat height, giving her a footstool and making sure she was comfortable I asked her to choose an attendance sticker.
-This is a positive start to each lesson, lets the student make a decision thereby giving them some control, is a good icebreaker and allows time for brief conversation eg “Ah you chose a rainbow sticker – what colour do you like the most?”
+This is a positive start to each lesson and allows time for brief conversation eg “Ah you chose a rainbow sticker – what colour do you like the most?”

 Some musical teddy colouring book pictures were the perfect speaking prompt for a little girl who was very reserved and would only whisper during our meeting the day before.
 I propped the images up on the closed piano lid and she was pleased to be able to tell me the name of the instrument each teddy was playing – drum, violin, guitar, flute, trumpet, xylophone and last but not least, keyboard.